docker/docs/engine/admin/runmetrics.md

 `cpuacct` controller.

-For each container, a pseudo-file `cpuacct.stat` contains the CPU usage accumulated by the processes of the container, broken down between `user` and `system` time.
-If you're not familiar with the distinction, `user` is the time during which the processes were in direct control of the CPU (i.e., executing process code), and `system` is the time during which the CPU was executing system calls on behalf of those processes.
+For each container, a pseudo-file `cpuacct.stat` contains the CPU usage accumulated by the processes of the container, broken down into `user` and `system` time.
+The distinction is:

+- `user` time is the amount of time a process has direct control of the CPU, executing process code.
+- `system` time is the time the kernel is executing system calls on behalf of the process.

-Those times are expressed in ticks of 1/100th of a second.
-Actually, they are expressed in "user jiffies".
-There are `USER_HZ` *"jiffies"* per second, and on x86 systems,
-`USER_HZ` is 100.
-This used to map exactly to the number of scheduler "ticks" per second; but with the advent of higher frequency scheduling, as well as [tickless kernels]( http://lwn.net/Articles/549580/), the number of kernel ticks wasn't relevant anymore.
-It stuck around anyway, mainly for legacy and compatibility reasons.
+Those times are expressed in ticks of 1/100th of a second, also called "user jiffies".
+There are `USER_HZ` *"jiffies"* per second, and on x86 systems, `USER_HZ` is 100.
+Historically, this mapped exactly to the number of scheduler "ticks" per second, but higher frequency scheduling and [tickless kernels]( http://lwn.net/Articles/549580/) have made the number of ticks irrelevant.

 ### Block I/O metrics